almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 * They fail at technical interviews (e.g. unable to answer basic questions relating to databases, or the difference between an int an double)

+### I want a work from home (WFH) role.

+While work from home roles sprung up a lot more during the COVID-19 Pandemic, working from home can be worse for some people.
+Below are my pros, cons, and suggestions for working from home:

+Pros

+* Save money on gas, car maintenance by not having a commute
+* Do not have to spend money on work-specific clothes

+Cons

+* Extroverts can become depressed due to the lack of social interaction, especially if they live alone
+* More distractions (e.g. kids crying, tv on, making dinner, midday naps) can cause your work to suffer or you miss deadlines

+Suggestions

+* Have a dedicated work space.
+When you "clock out" for the day, leave that work space and power off your computer.
+* Do not work in the same clothes that you sleep in.
+This is easy to do, especially if your company culture is to not turn on cameras in meetings, but refrain from doing this as mentally it blurs the lines between work and non-work times.
+* Let other members of your household know that when you are in your work space, to keep interruptions to a minimum.

+Keep these things in mind when wanting a work from home role.
+If you get to a point where always being at home is having a negative impact, the seek help or find a role that requires you to leave home.

 ## Certifications

 ### I don't have a degree.
 Can I get into tech with only certifications?